Herpes Zoster (Shingles)

 General Prevention

-- Shingrix is recommended for adults who previously received Zostavax (live attenuated) and is the preferred vaccine.
+- Shingrix recombinant herpes zoster vaccination is the preferred vaccine.
+It is recommended for adults who previously received Zostavax.

 - Patients with active zoster may transmit disease-causing varicella virus—typically through direct contact.